Case Studies UX / Systems Design

 Audience

-Secondary: Internal "Power Users" building and maintaining dashboards
+Secondary: Internal "Power Users" responsible for building and maintaining dashboards

 My Role

-UX/UI Designer (solo) — full-cycle ownership of research, design, testing, and implementation
+UX/UI Designer (solo) — full-cycle ownership of stakeholder research, dashboard auditing, system design, and governance documentation

 Timeline